Back to blog

 Translate each decision into a KPI tree.
 A retail analytics program might start with revenue, margin, conversion, returns, inventory availability, basket size, and delivery promise accuracy.
 A SaaS program might prioritize activation, feature adoption, churn risk, expansion signals, support load, and sales pipeline quality.
 A manufacturing program may need downtime, yield, scrap, maintenance, energy usage, and supplier variability.

 This step prevents dashboard sprawl.
 A consultant should ask who owns each KPI, where the data comes from, how often it needs to refresh, what action changes when it moves, and what level of confidence is required.
-AWS's analytics workload guidance similarly starts with workload context: business purpose, KPIs, intended users, owners, stakeholders, and compliance requirements.
+AWS analytics workload guidance starts with workload context such as business purpose, KPIs, intended users, owners, stakeholders, and compliance requirements.
 That context should exist before architecture decisions are made.

 2. Inventory Source Systems And Ownership